 Segami Corporation, or Segami, has developed image acquisition and processing software for our camera under a non-exclusive license agreement.
 In the event that Segami attempts to terminate the license agreement, refuses to extend the term of the license or seeks to impose unreasonable pricing or terms, we would have to find an alternative software system to use in our gamma camera.
 To our knowledge, there are a limited number of companies that would be able to develop and implement a software system similar to what we use in our gamma camera.
 As a result, in the event that we were unable to continue to use the software under the license from Segami, we could have delays in the production of our gamma camera as we attempted to find a substitute software provider.
 Furthermore, we cannot guarantee that alternative software providers would be able to meet our requirements or that their software would be available to us at favorable prices, if at all.
-To the extent we were unable to find an alternative source for the software, we may have to develop our own software system.
-We cannot guarantee that we could internally develop such a software system or that such efforts would not divert resources away from the development of other features of our camera.
+To the extent we were unable to find an alternative software system or that such efforts would not divert resources away from the development of other features of our camera.
 As a result, locating an alternative software system or developing our own software system could interrupt the manufacture and delivery of our products for an extended period of time and may cause the loss of customers and revenue.